Julia Hoffman: 1970 Parallel Time

 Julia rushed back to Collinwood when Barnabas began to feel that Will Loomis was in danger, and the doctor burst into the tower room, hoping to save Will.
 Will, already alarmed by Angelique, jumped from the window to his death.
-When Julia claimed that Will's spinal chord had been broken, Angelique questioned Julia's apparently sudden medical abilities.
+When Julia claimed that Will's spinal cord had been broken, Angelique questioned Julia's apparently sudden medical abilities.
 Julia played off Angelique's concern, and later began her experiment to bring Roxanne back to life.
 She used mild electric shock combined with injections, but the procedure seemed to fail at first.
-After Julia left Barnabas to stay with Roxanne, the girl temporarily awoke.
+After Julia left Barnabas to stay with Roxanne, she temporarily awoke.

-Julia was alarmed to learn that Inspector Hamilton, an old friend of Parallel Time's Hoffman, wanted to question her about the deaths at Collinwood.
+Julia was alarmed to learn that Inspector Hamilton (Colin Hamilton), an old friend of Parallel Time's Hoffman, wanted to question her about the deaths at Collinwood.
 Without any other options, Julia decided to bluff her way through the questions Hamilton would ask her as best she could.
-During their talk, Julia asked the inspector how his wife was, not realizing that Hoffman had been present for the woman's funeral three years prior.
-When Hamilton asked Julia to greet him in Hoffman's customary way, Julia was unable to do so, further arousing the inspector's concern.
-Later, Julia attempted another shock to Roxanne Drew's body, hoping to revive her.
+During their talk, Julia asked the inspector how his wife Jane was, not realizing that Hoffman had been present for Jane's funeral three years prior.
+When Hamilton asked Julia to greet him in Hoffman's customary way, Julia was unable to do so, further arousing Hamilton's concern.
+Later, Julia attempted another shock to Roxanne's body, hoping to revive her.
 The procedure seemed to fail again, and Julia left, not knowing that Roxanne woke up again after she was gone.

 When Angelique met with the escaped Quentin in a cave, Julia spied on them and planned to arrange for Quentin to meet with Barnabas.
 Angelique, however, discovered that Julia was not from her time band, and prevented the doctor from getting Quentin out of the cave.
 Julia attempted to convince Angelique that she was the Hoffman of Parallel Time, and Angelique pretended to believe her.
 The two returned to Collinwood, where Julia treated Barnabas coldly in an effort to further convince Angelique of her false identity.
 Angelique led Julia to a hidden room beneath the house, claiming that it was the place she would put Quentin, but suddenly revealed that the prison was actually for Julia.
 The witch attempted hypnosis to discover Barnabas' secret, which Julia resisted, and Angelique then explained that she would live out the rest of her life in the hidden room with no food or water, and with only two candles burning until they went out.
 When Angelique left, Julia immediately put out one of the candles to conserve light, but found that she needed to light the second candle the following morning.
 Angelique came back, commenting on the cold of the room, and offering Julia a glass of water for her help, but Julia remained uncooperative.
 The doctor attempted to grab Angelique and escape, but lost the struggle and remained imprisoned in the room.